MunsMan/uibk_hpc_23/proseminar/07/task.md

 | Balanced | Factor 0.5 | Factor 0.1 |
 | -------- | ---------- | ---------- |
 | 0.650    | 0.984      | 1.388      |

+To reduce the effect of the reduced spatial distribution, we distributed the particles across the ranks randomly, by just splitting the memory regions and to using any spatial orientation.